ghufran2508/ghufran2508/README.md

 <p>

 ---
 🌱 I’m a Full Stack Web Developer in DevOps and MERN Stack.
-Currently Learning Automation using Selenium.<br>👀 I’m interested in Gaming, Cricket, Anime and Movies<br>📫 You can contact me on ghoofy.321@gmail.com
+Currently working on creating AI agents.<br>👀 I’m interested in Gaming, Cricket, Anime and Movies<br>📫 You can contact me on ghoofy.321@gmail.com
 <br>
 Happy coding! 🚀